codicoop/boilerplate_wagtail/README.md

 5. Run migrations and create a super user using the app's container shell:
 `docker exec -it develop_project_name_app /bin/bash`.
 6. Wagtail's admin will be accessible at http://localhost:8001/cms/

+## Development guidelines

+### Assets

+The configuration expects a `/src/assets/` folder containing all static images, css and js.
+This folder should be created if it doesn't exist already or Django will complaint with warnings.

+The static assets are going to be served through the library Whitenoise when debug is deactivated.
+Beware that whitenoise makes an index of the static files when starting up, therefore if you change a static file you need to first `collectstatic` and then restart the container.